Martin Chartier: Legacy

 Historian Stephen Warren says that Chartier played a crucial role in facilitating communications between the Shawnee and the French (and later British) colonists with whom they frequently interacted:

 Chartier traded canoeing the interior of the continent for French explorers for a life as a partisan of a Shawnee band that refused to choose sides in imperial quests for power...The colonizers with whom he dealt always treated him with suspicion.
 But the Shawnees valued him because he effectively brought his knowledge of European colonizers to Shawnees struggling to make sense of these newcomers.
 Chartier became their cultural broker...For Shawnee migrants, proximity to colonizers was a matter of survival...The Shawnees ... modeled themselves after men such as Martin and Peter Chartier, who moved between regions and empires in a single lifetime.
-Like the Chartiers, the Shawnees refused to acquiesce to French, English, or Iroquois "overlords."
+Like the Chartiers, the Shawnees refused to acquiesce to French, English, or Haudenosaunee "overlords."
 Frustratingly independent, Shawnee migrants made deliberate choices based on the realities of Indian slavery, intertribal warfare, and access to European trade goods.